An Investment in Healthy Manhood and Societal Healing

 Visit the venue website and research the name of the Concessions/Catering Company that runs/oversees the Concessions for that venue.
 If necessary, contact the venue to get contact information.
 These companies often have programs in place that allow for a non-profit group to staff one of their concession stands for a split of what is sold that evening (per other Areas, usually somewhere around 8% of the night’s sales or .30 per item sold).
 All products and space is provided by the concessions.
 All that is required is men to staff.

-MKP Contact man – David Katz (Metro NY Area) at email@example.com.
+MKP Contact man – Metro NY Area Administrator at firstname.lastname@example.org.

 Raffle a Harley Davidson (or other recreational vehicle, even a car)